 They also benefit from being able to fix server issues immediately when they occur.
 Enterprise businesses who seek to outsource instead must work closely with their service providers to ensure issues are resolved in a timely manner.

 Enterprise business owners may find that they are unpleasantly surprised by the limitations of the contract between their company and a colo facility.
-Clauses that include vendor lock-in, contract termination or nonrenewal and equipment ownership may not meet their needs.
+Clauses that include:

-Here are eight considerations that enterprise IT Directors should think about before moving their data to co-located data facility.
+Here are eight considerations enterprise IT Directors should think about before moving their data to a co-located data facility.